krestfield/docs/certdog/scripts.md

 * **Description**.
 Enter a description (optional)

 * **Script Type**.
 Choose either Shell or PowerShell.
 This determines what the script will be run with.
 In the [Settings](settings.html) menu, there are entries for *PowerShell Processor* and *Shell Processor* which are set to *powershell.exe* and *sh* by default, but these can be updated if required

-* **Requires PowerShell Module**.
-If the *Script Type* is **PowerShell**, this option is available.
-When checked the [Certdog PowerShell module](powershell_module.html) will be made available to the running script enabling the script to make use of the module's functions in order to call back into certdog.
-When specifying in a workflow, the ``[APITOKEN]`` is usually also passed to the script, allowing the script to authenticate to the certdog API

 * **Upload Script**.
 If the script resides on disk, click **Choose file** to navigate to this script, alternatively the script can be typed/pasted in to the *Script* section